WHAT TO PACK FOR SWITZERLAND – PACKING LIST

 - Flip Flops are my must-have for the beach, aka lake days.

 Waterproof phone case or camera: Though these days, many phones are waterproof, you might need an extra case if you’ want to take photos of the beautiful scenery, so bring a waterproof phone case or camera to protect your devices from water damage.

 Insect repellent: Depending on the time of year and location, mosquitoes and other insects may be present, so bring some insect repellent to keep them at bay.

 - Beach Bag: I recommend one of the cool beach bags, which are light, affordable, and stylish.

-Tech Stuff to Pack for Europe
+Tech Stuff to Pack For Your Switzerland Vacation

-Random Things to Pack for Europe
+Random Things to Pack For Switzerland

 What to Pack for Switzerland in Winter

 If you’re planning to travel to Switzerland during the winter months, the key is dressing in layers.
 The temperature can reach freezing levels, and yet the sun can be deceptively strong.
 You can work up a sweat on your adventures.
 Dressing in layers allows you to keep warm without compromising on comfort.